glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 entry-point = "workers-site"
 ```

 You can find more information about the configuration options [here][12].
-As you can see I make use of the [environments][13] feature.
+As you can see, I make use of the [environments][13] feature.
 I also don't have any IDs or keys in the configuration.
-Those will be passed throught shell environment variables both with local development, staging and production.
+These will be passed through shell environment variables both with local development, staging and production.
 More on this later.

 ## Routes

-In order to run your worker code with each request on your domain, you need to configure a worker route in your Cloudflare Dashboard.
-Go to your account and click the "Workers" button in the top navigation bar, then click "Add route".
-Here's mine.
+To run your worker code with each request on your domain, you need to configure a worker route in your Cloudflare Dashboard.
+Go to your account, click the "Workers" button in the top navigation bar, and then click "Add route."
+Here's mine:

 ![Screenshot](/assets/workers4.png?raw=true)

-You can only configure your route after you publish your worker using wrangler, otherwise it won't show up in the dashboard.
-If you look at my [wrangler.toml][8], you'll the same route regexp.
+You can only configure your route after you publish your worker using wrangler; otherwise, it won't show up in the dashboard.
+If you look at my [wrangler.toml][8], you'll find the same route regexp.
 In my dashboard screenshot, you can also see that the configured route corresponds to the [[worker.name]][[-worker.env]] nomenclature.

 Read [this document][14] to know more about Routes.